giankdiluvi/madmix/examples/README.md

 with different architecture settings, which we recommend running in parallel fashion.
-Scripts to do this in `.pbs` format are included for each experiment, along with the settings used in the manuscript.
+Scripts to do this in `.pbs` format are included for each experiment, along with the settings used in the manuscript, in the `sockeye*/` directories.